binayjy8/OBJECTS-LITE/README.md

-# OBJECTS-LITE gives the prase
+# OBJECTS-LITE gives the prase w